 Each of us is privileged to be a trustworthy and proactive steward of clients’ wealth and wellbeing – as it moves across stages of careers, multiple generations and charitable pursuits.
 Ultimately, we judge ourselves not by the assets we manage, but by the lives we touch.

 Purposeful PlanningGiven the heritage of POH and the generations of clients we serve, it’s natural for us to view financial matters from a multi-generational perspective.
-We are inspired by a family’s story of financial and personal achievement.
+We are inspired by our families' stories of financial and personal achievement.

-At the outset of each relationship, our primary objective is to pinpoint a client’s “Purpose of Wealth.”
+At the outset of each relationship, our primary objective is to identify a family’s “Purpose of Wealth.”
 We begin with a question that leads to multiple considerations:

 “How does your wealth translate into paying the bills?”

-To help clients answer that question, we explain “recurring” expenses (such as their mortgage, utilities, food, etc.) and non-recurring expenses such as the purchase of a beach house.
+To help families' answer that question, we delineate recurring expenses (such as their mortgage, utilities, food, etc.) and non-recurring expenses such as the purchase of a beach house.
+We refer to these one off big purchases as "Recurring, Non-Recurring Expenses".
+You probably won't buy a second beach house but next year the big expense could be taking your extended family on a two week cruise.

 “What can you afford?”